 Which brings us to the next major cost component.

 A return ticket would be cheaper than a one way ticket.
 Also, applying earlier can get you good discounts from many airlines.
 This can range from 60,000 to 1 lakh rupees.

 We’ll take the middle ground here and assume 80,000 for airfare.

 The big one!
 Unlike programs like MBA where you pay a fixed fee for the whole course, MS programs in USA charge a fee based on the credit hours.

-Typically, you’d be expected to complete around 36 credit hours.
+Typically, you’d be expected to complete complete an average of over 30 graduate level course credits.
 The fee per credit hours depends on whether it’s a public school (funded by the state) or private school (more freedom and bigger need to fleece).

 It will also depend how if you’ve got an MS scholarship or graduate assistantship, in which case the savings can be enormous.